 About UBC School of Nursing

-Established in 1919, the UBC School of Nursing has 100 years of experience educating nursing leaders and innovating research.
+Established in 1919, the UBC School of Nursing has over 100 years of experience educating nursing leaders and innovating research.
 We have an international reputation for research and scholarship, guided by a vision of excellence in nursing education, research and practice.We offer undergraduate and graduate programs taught by experienced and award-winning faculty members:

 - Bachelor of Science in Nursing (BSN)